shubymao/Language_Project/README.md

 # Language_Project
-A project to uncover feature for all language and help me take note
+A project to uncover feature for many languages and help me take notes